eacolina/alexaSkillBasics/README.md

 ##<a name = "H6">Anatomy of the Lambda function</a>

 The power of the Lambda service is that it only executes your code when needed.
-But every time your code is called the compiler needs some sort of entry point to your code.This is why we will use handlers.
+But, every time your code is called the compiler needs some sort of entry point to your code.This is why we will use handlers.